Am I going to be with people who use drugs if I just use alcohol?

 - Bathing suits/Short shorts/Short dresses/Crop tops/See-through shirts/Sleeveless t-shirts with extreme dropped arm holes/Clothes with profanity, triggers or that represent the lifestyle of addiction (beer advertisements, nudity)

 What medications do you use for detoxing from opiates?

 We use Tramadol, Suboxone (limited days), Clonidine, Bentyl for cramping, Imodium, and either Melatonin or Trazadone for sleep.
 These medications, along with the expertise of our medical and nursing staff, help minimize withdrawal symptoms.

 Glenbeigh provides the linens, towels, three balanced, nutritional meals a day and snacks.
 Patients should pack clothing for approximately 7 days.
 Laundry facilities are available at no cost, but patients need to bring their own laundry detergent.
 They should also bring clothing appropriate for outdoors and for participation in the fitness/recreational program.

 Other helpful items

-- Casual day-time clothes, pajamas and a robe
+- Casual day-time clothes, gym clothes, pajamas, bathrobe

 - Small alarm clock (cannot be a radio alarm clock)